FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/execsma.md

 > **Note**
 >
-> To use direct script execution instead of the template script processing, preface the &lt;EXEC>value with 'cmd:'.
-For example, &lt;EXEC>='cmd:myscript.sh &PART &IDT &IDTU'.
+> Note: To use direct script execution instead of the template script processing, preface the &lt;EXEC&gt;value with 'cmd:'.
+For example, &lt;EXEC&gt;='cmd:myscript.sh &PART &IDT &IDTU'.
 See Directly processing a program or script for details, examples, restrictions, and support.

 [Return to Command index](../../)